 Step 2.
-What Matters Most?Write down your care choices
+What Matters To Me?
+Write down your care choices in a Personal Directive.

 What is a Personal Directive?

 A Personal Directive, also called a Living Will, is a personal document not legally binding in Massachusetts.
 It gives your Health Care Agent ("Agent"), family and doctors vital information about what's important to you and instructions about the kind of care you want and do not want.
 Here's how it works: